-Note: You can disable this feature by leaving the electric exterior mirror selector switch in position B.
+Note: You can disable this feature by leaving the switch in position B.

-The exterior mirrors will return to the original position:
+The exterior mirror will return to the original position:

-- If the vehicle speed exceeds 10 km/h (6 mph). - Approximately 10 seconds after reverse gear has been disengaged. - If the electric exterior mirror selector switch is returned to position B.
+- If the vehicle speed exceeds 10 km/h (6 mph). - Approximately 10 seconds after reverse gear has been disengaged. - If the switch is returned to position B.